NikhilMukraj/spiking-neural-networks/README.md

         - Correlation of burst time between reference and fit could work for fitting bursting neurons could be tested with a bursting Hindmarsh-Rose neuron
 - Can also implement version that either adds neurotransmitter current or adds the current to stimulus

-- **Subtract 70 mv (or n) from Hodgkin Huxley in fitting** for peak amplitudes

-- Eventually remove old neurotransmitter system and replace it with new one
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation

-- **Another refactor for neurotransmission**, neurotransmitter and receptors should be a trait that structs can implement
-  - Approximation of neurotransmission for integrate and fire cells
-    - When presynaptic neuron spikes, receptor value is set to $r_max$ and then slowly decays over time (r change is basically just t change here where t, the neurotransmitter, decays over time)
-      - Spike detection could be done in same manner as Hodgkin Huxley spike detection where neurotrasmitter struct will keep track of the last voltage and whether it was increasing or not
-    - Modifier from receptor type (GABAb modifier and NMDA modifier) should still be applied to currents

 - **Redo obsidian notes with new code**

-- **When neurotransmitter refactor done, move to Hopfield network or lixirnet or Poisson/spike train or FitzHugh-Nagumo**

 - Add $\tau_m$ and $C_m$ to fitting parameters
 - Add option to subtract 70 mV to set resting potential for Hodgkin Huxley model in fitting